woody-design/hodor/README.md

 # Hodor

 A lightweight prompt launcher for macOS 26+ (liquid glass).
+Your AI prompt workflow deserves its own app.

 You have prompts worth keeping — saved in notes, buried in docs, copy-pasted from the same place every time.
 Hodor gives you one place to save them and one gesture to paste them into any AI tool.